amazon-science/fast-rl-with-slow-updates/README.md

 </div>

+##Introduction

+This is the official repository for our paper "Faster deep reinforcement learning with slower online network", which we presented at NeurIPS 2022.
+We built on the [Dopamine](https://github.com/google/dopamine), which is a research framework for fast prototyping of reinforcement learning algorithms.

+We make minimal changes to the standard DQN and Rainbow algorithms.
 Please see `./dopamine/agents/dqn/dqn_agent.py`.
 Argument `mu` is defined to activate our Proximal Iteration.
-If `mu > 0.0', then Proximal Iteration is being used, and otherwise the model is trained without it.
+If `mu > 0.0', then Proximal Iteration is being used, and otherwise the model is trained without it, meaning we are implementing regular DQN/Rainbow.

-Dopamine is a research framework for fast prototyping of reinforcement learning algorithms.
-It aims to fill the need for a small, easily grokked codebase in which users can freely experiment with wild ideas (speculative research).

-## Getting Started

-We provide docker containers for using Dopamine.
-Instructions can be found [here](https://google.github.io/dopamine/docker/).

-Alternatively, Dopamine can be installed from source (preferred) or installed with pip.
-For either of these methods, continue reading at prerequisites.

 ### Prerequisites